 Ready to take your D/s dynamic to the next level?
-This guide will walk you step by step through structuring your D/s dynamic using a Dom sub contract, sometimes referred to as a Master slave contract or BDSM contract, complete with rules, rituals, protocols, punishments, and a structure that suits your reality and makes space for both of your needs and desires.
+This guide will walk you step by step through structuring your D/s dynamic using a BDSM contract, sometimes referred to as a slave contract or Dom sub contract, complete with rules, rituals, protocols, punishments, and a structure that suits your reality and makes space for both of your needs and desires.

 “We’re just having a little kinky fun, why on earth would we need to bring in a boring document?”